kmykoh97/url_shortener/README.md

 ### Microservice components

 1. Client
     - For ease of development, we chose Django to implement both frontend and backend.
-Django is also great for scaling(Containerizeation).
+Django is also great for scaling(Containerization).
     - Django will receive original url input then return a shortened url.
 Django web server implements the rest API end points and interacts with Postgres and Redis services.
     - We will also record users' usage in DB for analytics(Table might be very huge so need to clean data once in a while).
 2. RDMS